Skip to main content

 A eulogy is a speech that honors and remembers the person who died, usually delivered at a funeral or memorial service.
 It is often given by a family member, close friend, or officiant, and may include stories, qualities, and shared memories.

 A eulogy is personal rather than procedural — it is the part of a service meant to capture who the person was.
-There is no fixed length or format, and several people may speak.
+There is no fixed length or format; many run three to five minutes, and several people may each speak briefly rather than one person speaking at length.

 See also